 First things first: the free Whole Foods Market Recipes app is not strictly vegetarian, but it’s got plenty of meatless recipes that are clearly marked as vegetarian- or vegan-friendly.
 You can filter out dishes by category and diet, and it includes features such as a grocery list and (of course) a store locator.
 Even though you may stumble across the occasional meat-centric dish, this is still well worth downloading.

-Likewise, the BBC’s Good Food Healthy Recipes ($1.99) has a little bit of something for everyone, including vegetarians.
+Likewise, the BBC’s Good Food Healthy Recipes ($2.99) has a little bit of something for everyone, including vegetarians.
 Like the Whole Foods app, you can search for meat-free dishes and they are nicely marked as such.
-Again, like the aforementioned app, there’s also a grocery list feature included, but unlike that app there’s an in-app purchase option ($0.99) of 120 additional recipes on top of the more than 175 recipes that come with the initial download.
+Again, like the aforementioned app, there’s also a grocery list feature included, and more than 195 recipes to peruse before experimenting.

 Speaking of Animal-Free, that’s the name of a very similar, and also free, app.
 It divides ingredients into two sections, animal products and vegan products, also giving information about exactly what they are.
 While it doesn’t have quite as much information (no drink section) it is a little nicer to look at.
 Vegan, vegetarian, or just curious about what you’re eating, both Vegan Is Easy and Animal-Free are equally useful options.

-BNB ($2.99) and Cruelty-Free (free) both offer a large database of companies and products, and whether they will cramp your vegan lifestyle or not.
-The difference between these two apps and the previous two is that they aren’t limited to food ingredients alone.
-As for the difference between BNB and Cruelty-Free, there aren’t that many.
-BNB (Be Nice to Bunnies, seriously) is definitely the nicer looking app, but Cruelty-Free is just as functional and won’t set you back three bucks.
+Cruelty-Free (free) offers a large database of companies and products, and whether they will cramp your vegan lifestyle or not.
+The difference between this app and the previous two is that it isn't limited to food ingredients alone.

 Now that you know where your food is coming from and what it is, Raw Food Chef Pro ($4.99) can tell you what to do with it.
 The app has more than 100 raw vegan recipes, including drinks, snacks and full meals.
 Like many of the other cookbook apps mentioned it has handy features such as favorites and a built-in shopping list.